irmen/Tale/docs/source/index.rst

   it can run different games from different directories
 - single-player I.F. mode and multi-player MUD mode (but no multiplayer server yet, it's just a difference in active features for now)
+- text console interface or GUI (Tkinter), switchable by command line argument.
+- I/O abstraction layer should make it not too hard to make another interface (I'm planning a html/javascript driven one).
 - wizard and normal player privileges, wizards gain access to a set of special 'debug' commands that are helpful while testing/debugging the game.
 - the parser is partly based on a heavily modified adaptation of LPC-MUD's 'soul'